jimchen1551/MPCS/Computer Science/Machine learning/Similarity-based learning/Feature selection.md

 - the trade-off b/w the number of descriptive features and the [[#Sampling density]] is known a the **curse of dimensionality**

 ## Rank and prune
-- **filters**: measurements of predictiveness of each feature e.g., [[Information gain]]
+- **filters**: measurements of the predictiveness of each feature e.g., [[Information gain]]
-1. filtering apparently irrelevant features before learning (independent of learning algorithms)
+1. filtering irrelevant features before learning (independent of learning algorithms)
 2. pruning outside the top $X\%$ of the features

+## Wrapper
+- evaluating a feature subset in terms of the potential performance of the models
+- performing an evaluation experiment for each candidate feature subset (embedded w/i the learning algorithms)
+- more computationally expensive than filters

+## Forward sequential selection
+- star

+## Backward sequential selection